Conroe Criminal Assault Lawyer

-This is complicated area.
+This is a complicated area of Law.
 Often the State of Texas will “overcharge” the offense.
 To understand your potential defenses, you need to know how Texas penalizes certain types of behavior.

 Class C – Punishable by fine of up to $ 500.00